 (b) is liable by virtue of subsection (1) to pay an amount to the State in respect of that offence,

-that amount is a charge upon the vessel, aircraft or platform, as the case may be, and, in the case of a vessel or aircraft, the vessel or aircraft may be detained by an inspector until the amount is paid or security for the payment of the amount is provided to the satisfaction of the Minister.
+that amount is a first charge in priority to all other claims upon the vessel, aircraft or platform, as the case may be, and, in the case of a vessel or aircraft, the vessel or aircraft may be detained by an inspector until the amount is paid or security for the payment of the amount is provided to the satisfaction of the Minister.

+(4A) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a charge created under subsection (3).

 (4) Subsection (3) does not entitle a person to detain a vessel or aircraft unless the vessel or aircraft —

 (a) is a Western Australian vessel or Western Australian aircraft, as the case may be; or